alesssia/YAMP/README.md

 	```
 	where `R` represents the path to the raw data (a compressed single-end FASTQ file), `librarylayout single` specifies that single-end reads are at hand, and the other parameters are as above.

 Does it seem complicate?
-In the YAMP [wiki](https://github.com/alesssia/YAMP/wiki) there are some tutorials!
+In the YAMP [wiki](https://github.com/alesssia/YAMP/wiki) there are some tutorials and a [TL;DR](https://github.com/alesssia/YAMP/wiki/TL%3BDR) if you are in a hurry!

 ## Using Docker or Singularity